-Although in this fiscal year, the Group had incurred a loss under a challenging business environment, the management remains confident that our business model would be matured and success in the near future.
-We will continuously seek opportunities in existing business to expand the Group's customer base and its operations by means of broadening the scope of its services and enhancing the standard of services provided to target customers so that it can increase its appeal to new customers and expands its customer base.
-Also the Group will provide a wider variety of value-added services for its users to increase turnover by planning to launch several new mobile and roaming services to align with the developing trends of mobile internet and promote strategic transformation and reform and innovation and hopefully can promote and encourage the Group's users to utilize more mobile data services.
+The macroeconomic environment has become increasingly challenging and the mobile industry in Hong Kong remains intensely competitive.
+The saturation of the traditional telecommunication market, changing customer patterns and the ongoing migration to the use of over-the-top (OTT) applications for communications lead to the Group's development in new ways.
+The Group is well to face the challenges and the Board is confident that our new technologies and innovation would be matured and be successful in the near future.
+We will continuously seek opportunities in existing business to expand the Group's customer base and its operations by broadening our services scope and enhancing the standard of services provided to target customers so that we can increase the appeal to new customers and expands the customer base.
+Also the Group will provide a wider variety of valueadded services for its users to increase turnover by planning to launch several new mobile and roaming services to align with the developing trends of mobile internet and promote strategic transformation and reform and innovation with the target of promoting and encouraging the Group's users to utilize more mobile data services.
 I believe these plans will enhance the Group's overall competitiveness, differentiate the Group from other competitors and assist the Group in capturing a larger share of the market.

-On behalf of the Board, I would like to express my heartfelt thanks to all the shareholders, customers, suppliers and other business partners of the Company for their continued and substantial support, and all members of the Board and staff for their dedication and contribution during the year.
+I would like to take this opportunity to express my sincere gratitude to all our shareholders, customers, suppliers and business partners for their continuing and substantial support, and also to my fellow directors for their guidance as well as to our staff for their valuable contribution and effort during the year.